 Derivatives Risk.
 The underlying investment companies of each Fund may utilize derivatives as part of their principal investment strategies.
 Loss may result from an underlying investment company's investments in futures, swaps, options and other derivative instruments.
 These instruments may be leveraged so that small changes in value may produce disproportionate losses to the underlying investment company.
 Using derivative instruments may involve risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
 An underlying investment company's investment in a derivative instrument could lose more than the principal amount invested.
 Also, suitable derivative transactions may not be available in all circumstances and there can be no assurance that the underlying investment company will engage in these transactions to reduce exposure to other risks when they would be beneficial.
-Pursuant to the Investment Company Act of 1940 and its rules and SEC interpretations thereunder, the registered investment companies in which the Funds invest are required to segregate cash or liquid securities or otherwise "cover" their positions in certain derivatives.
-In addition, in October 2020, the SEC adopted new regulations governing the use of derivatives by registered investment companies.
-Underlying investment companies will be required to implement and comply with new Rule 18f-4 by the third quarter of 2022.
-Once implemented, Rule 18f-4 will impose limits on the amount of derivatives a fund can enter into, eliminate the asset segregation framework currently used by funds to comply with Section 18 of the 1940 Act, treat derivatives as senior securities so that a failure to comply with the limits would result in a statutory violation and require funds whose use of derivatives is more than a limited specified exposure to establish and maintain a comprehensive derivatives risk management program and appoint a derivatives risk manager.
-These rules could have a substantial effect on the ability of the underlying investment companies, and therefore the Funds, to implement fully their investment strategies.
+On August 19, 2022, new SEC regulations governing the use of derivatives by registered investment companies became effective.
+Rule 18f-4 imposes limits on the amount of derivatives a fund can enter into, eliminates the asset segregation framework previously used by funds to comply with Section 18 of the 1940 Act, treats derivatives as senior securities so that a failure to comply with the limits would result in a statutory violation, and requires the Fund to establish and maintain a comprehensive derivatives risk management program and appoint a derivatives risk manager.
+The Fund is required to comply with Rule 18f-4 and has adopted procedures for investing in derivatives and other transactions in compliance with Rule 18f-4.
+Rule 18f-4 may require the Fund to observe more stringent asset coverage and related requirements than were previously imposed by the 1940 Act, which could adversely affect the ability of the Fund to implement fully its investment strategy, as described herein, which may limit the Fund's ability to achieve its objective.